 I. Abstract

 In January 2015, extended periods of extreme rainfall caused a series of flood events throughout Malawi resulting in the displacement of over 230,000 residents and caused 276 fatalities.
-In order for local authorities and humanitarian agencies to provide post-disaster relief, these organizations often rely on remotely-sensed satellite data to evaluate initial disaster impact and design response programs.
+In order for local authorities and humanitarian agencies to provide post-disaster relief, these organizations often rely on remotely sensed satellite data to evaluate initial disaster impact and design response programs.
 In partnership with the Malawi Red Cross, this project aimed to expand on the findings from Spring 2015 by adding enhanced ground-truth data (locations of shelter sites of internally displaced people (IDPs) and origins of IDPs) into the initial analysis from the previous research, second using knowledge gained by communication with project partners, local authorities and from a visit to the study region to define regions by predominate flood type and third, by integrating European Space Agency (ESA) remotely sensed data to explore the potential predictive capabilities of soil moisture for flash flood detection.
-In addition to data from NASA sensors (MODIS, TRMM, SSM-I and AMSU-A data), this project incorporated ASCAT data from ESA.
+In addition to data from NASA sensors (MODIS, TRMM, SSM-I and AMSU-A data), this project incorporated ASCAT data from ESA and the European Organisation for the Exploitation of Meteorological Satellites (EUMETSAT).
 The results of this study will increase the ability to forecast and monitor flood events, benefiting organizations involved with disaster preparedness and relief efforts in Malawi and potentially allowing for more efficient action, including prepositioning of pre-flood resources, response operations and allocation of emergency flood relief efforts.

 Keywords